microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/9/)
 ## Introduction

-In these four lessons, you will discover how to build Regression models.
+In these four lessons, you will discover how to build regression models.
 We will discuss what these are for shortly.
 But before you do anything, make sure you have the right tools in place to start the process!

 In this lesson, you will learn how to:

 - Configure your computer for local machine learning tasks.
 - Work with Jupyter notebooks.
-- Use Scikit-Learn, including installation.
+- Use Scikit-learn, including installation.
-- Explore Linear Regression with a hands-on exercise.
+- Explore linear regression with a hands-on exercise.

-## Installations and Configurations
+## Installations and configurations

 [![Using Python with Visual Studio Code](https://img.youtube.com/vi/7EXd4_ttIuw/0.jpg)](https://youtu.be/7EXd4_ttIuw "Using Python with Visual Studio Code")